 All individuals interested in conducting research at one of our sites must submit a research proposal, which is then reviewed by a designated faculty member of the School of Human Ecology (Approval from the Committee on Research involving human subjects is a prerequisite for accepting proposals.)
 Parents are notified of projects involving direct interaction with children, and their informed consent is requested.

-Examples of research conducted at the Preschool lab:
+Examples of research conducted at the Child Development Lab:

 - Spring 2014: “Toddlers’ Cognitive Skills and Screen-Based Learning”, Heather Kirkorian, Assistant Professor in Human Development & Family Studies